NikoMix/just-the-docs/docs/search.md

 ---

 Just the Docs uses [lunr.js](http://lunrjs.com) to add a client-side search interface powered by a JSON index that Jekyll generates.
 All search results are shown in an auto-complete style interface (there is no search results page).
-Test By default, all generated HTML pages are indexed using the following data points:
+Lalalala By default, all generated HTML pages are indexed using the following data points:

 - Page title